DSlyDog/Chatterbot/README.md

 # Chatterbot

-This is a discord bot that allows for making aliases.
+This is a discord bot that allows for making proxies.
 It is basically a clone of Tupperbox that I coded from scratch for my own entertainment.